 Diabetes UK and me

 I’ve found online resources, such as the Diabetes UK website, very helpful.
 I look at the forums and read the newsletters.
-My daughter, Lucy, and I have found the cookbooks very helpful.
-You can get them from the online shop.
-They give you food and meal ideas, which are very helpful too.
+I like that some of articles seem to be evidence based and scientific and others seem to magnify the results of recent research.
+My daughter, Lucy, and I have found the cookbooks very useful, you can get them from the online shop and they give you food and meal ideas if you're struggling to think of what you can have.